Rwanda

 Property taxes

-The immovable property tax is levied on the market value of a building and surface of a plot of land (see the Property taxes in Other taxes section of the Corporate tax summary for more information).
+The immovable property tax is levied on the market value of a building and surface of a plot of land (see Property taxes in the Other taxes section of the Corporate tax summary for more information).

 Luxury and excise taxes

 Excise duty is levied on certain locally manufactured goods, as well as their imported equivalents.
-Please refer to the “Excise taxes” subtitle in “Corporate - Other taxes” heading for a list of excisable products, their respective rates and exemptions available.
+Please see Excise taxes in the Other taxes section of the Corporate tax summary for a list of excisable products, their respective rates, and exemptions available.

 Relief from excise duty is available for exported products.